 Several studies by the Ramazzini Institute have found that doses of aspartame induced cancer in mice.
 Their most recent study came to the conclusion that aspartame “should be considered a multiple site, trans-species carcinogenic agent.”
 The methodology of these studies has been disputed by the FDA (the same organization that controversially approved aspartame after initially banning it!).
 But until the evidence is clearer, why take the risk?

 I recommend Stevia as the most suitable sweetener for Candida sufferers.
 This all-natural herbal sweetener contains almost zero carbohydrates and does not affect your blood sugar levels.
-Try to find a 100% herbal formula with no added ingredients, like Better Stevia.
-Many other brands contain Maltodextrin, dextrose or other sweeteners.
+Other good options are xylitol and erythritol, but always try to find a 100% pure formula with no added ingredients.
+You can see our preferred brands on the recommended products page.
+Watch out for brands that contain Maltodextrin, dextrose or other sweeteners.

-In my Ultimate Candida Diet treatment program, I recommend that you try to reduce your consumption of sweet-tasting foods as much as possible.
+In our Ultimate Candida Diet treatment program, we recommend that you try to reduce your consumption of sweet-tasting foods as much as possible.
 These cravings are an addiction like any other.
-Once you have developed a taste for non-sugary foods, you will wonder why you ever craved those desserts in the first place!
-This is also the basis for a good, long term diet plan that will prevent your Candida from coming back.
+You don’t need to give up immediately, and in fact it’s best to slowly reduce your consumption to avoid withdrawal symptoms.
+Once you have developed a taste for non-sugary foods, you will wonder why you ever craved those sugary desserts in the first place!
+This is also the basis for a good, long term diet plan that will prevent your Candida overgrowth from coming back.